C Drive Full, D Drive Empty [Safe & Quick Solutions]

 1. Extend C Drive With or Without Adjacent Unallocated Space via Qiling Disk Master

-Qiling Disk Master breaks the Windows limitation, enabling users to successfully extend C drive with or without unallocated space, whether the unallocated space is contiguous or non-adjacent.
-In addition, it can also resize, move, create, and merge partitions, ensuring optimal disk space utilization without any data loss.
+Qiling Disk Master breaks the Windows limitation, allowing users to extend the C drive with or without unallocated space, whether contiguous or non-adjacent, and also resize, move, create, and merge partitions without data loss.

 Option 1.
 Extend System C drive with unallocated space